GoogleChrome/developer.chrome.com/site/en/blog/scroll-animation-performance-case-study/index.md

 This makes creating performant scroll-driven animations that are in-sync with scrolling impossible or very difficult.

 We are now introducing a [new set of APIs](/articles/scroll-driven-animations/#scroll-driven-animations) to support scroll-driven animations, which you can use from CSS or JavaScript.
 The API tries to use as few main thread resources as possible, making scroll-driven animations  far easier to implement, and also much smoother.
+The scroll-driven animations API is currently supported in the following browsers:

+{% BrowserCompat 'css.properties.animation-timeline' %}

 This article compares the new approach with the classic JavaScript technique to show just how easy and silky-smooth scroll-driven animations can be with the new API.

 ## The scroll-driven animations CSS API versus classic JavaScript